weiz-me/weiz-me/README.md

 ## 🧠 About Me

-I'm a passionate Computer Science and Engineering student with a keen interest in Machine Learning, Artificial Intelligence, and Software Engineering.
+I'm a passionate Computer Science and Engineering New Grad with a keen interest in Machine Learning, Artificial Intelligence, and Software Engineering.
 I enjoy exploring new technologies and applying them to solve real-world problems.

 ---